-- Tier 2: Tier 2 is the first step for functional escalation/transfer support.
+- Tier 1: Tier 1 analysts are responsible for keeping the user apprised of the status of the incident record, tracking the incident record until verification of user satisfaction, and performing incident record closure.
+Analysts also strive for first call resolution using available remote management tools. - Tier 2: Tier 2 provides functional escalation/transfer support.
 The 2nd Tier analyst's primary focus is diagnosis and resolution.
 The 2nd Tier Analyst Staff consists of personnel with greater (but still generalist) technical skills or greater system privileges than the Tier 1 Analyst. - Tier 3: Tier 3 is an enterprise level capability for more complex or specialized escalation support.
 The Tier 3 analyst has subject matter expertise and/or higher level system access required to resolve incidents.
 This role focuses on complex issues related to operational aspects that cannot be resolved at Tiers 1 and 2.
 This role performs in-depth technical incident investigation, diagnosis and resolution, and provides knowledge and training support. - Tier 4: Tier 4 is comprised of vendors, contractors or other organizations such as USCYBERCOM, HQMC I&L, HQMC PP&O, and DISA that are outside the influence or governance of the USMC E-ITSM processes.

-2.4.8 Very Important Person (VIP)
+2.4.8 Executive Very Important Person (eVIP & VIP)

-Within nearly every organization there are individuals, referred to as VIPs who require an enhanced level of response and/or support.
-VIP is defined across the USMC as "General Officers or their Senior Executive Service (SES) civilian equivalents."
+Within nearly every organization there are individuals, referred to as eVIPs who require an enhanced level of response and/or support. eVIP is defined across the USMC as "General Officers or their Senior Executive Service (SES) civilian equivalents."
 Based upon the total number of VIPs within a particular region, a MITSC is allocated additional manpower resources.
-This extra touch labor is meant to provide a faster response time (i.e., more stringent MOA/MOU) for VIP service requests in the garrison environment.
+This extra touch labor is meant to provide a faster response time (i.e., more stringent MOA/MOU) for eVIP incidents in the garrison environment.
 MITSCs are authorized to locally designate other individuals as VIPs; however, services for non-General Officer/SES VIPs are provided at the MITSCs own expense and with an obligation to still meet SLAs for non-VIP users.

-Given this guidance, and in order to maintain an appropriate level of pre-designated VIPs, MCNOSC, MITSC and Base VIP lists will be subject to regular review.
+Given this guidance, and in order to maintain an appropriate level of pre-designated eVIPs, MCNOSC, MITSC and Base eVIP lists will be subject to regular review.
 Furthermore, it is at the discretion of the Watch Officer to evaluate tactical, priority, operations tempo and "point in time" factors and, when appropriate, temporarily escalate certain normal users to VIP status.